HalisManaz/Smart-Maple-Book-Scraping-Project/README.md

 - **Dockerized Application**: The Python application and MongoDB are containerized using Docker, ensuring that the application runs in the same environment regardless of where it is deployed.

 - **Error Handling**: The application includes error handling for common issues like connection errors, ensuring that the application can recover from these issues and continue running.

+## **Documentation**
+The following documentation is available in the project directory:

+* **requirements.txt**: A list of Python dependencies required to run the application.
+* **docker-compose.yml**: The Docker Compose configuration file for the application.
+* **main.py**: The primary Python script that houses the scraping logic and database interaction.
+It orchestrates the scraping of the book websites and populates the MongoDB with relevant data.
+* **Dockerfile**: This file is used for creating a Docker image for the application.
+It specifies the base Python image, sets the working directory, copies the requirements.txt file and installs the requirements, and finally sets the command to run the application.
+* **.gitignore**: A file that specifies files and folders to be ignored by Git.
+Its useful for ensuring that unwanted files, like those generated during runtime or personal IDE settings, don't get committed to the Git repository.
+* **README.md**: The file you are currently reading.
+It provides a high-level overview of the project, its setup, and instructions for running and using the application.